 The Xerces Society is testing a seed mixture that promotes beneficial insects.
 We planted this mixture in strips on the inside edges of the high tunnels in 2017 and 2018.
 These insectary strips also draw pollinators into the high tunnels.
 Pictures of the strips are taken throughout the year to document plant growth and record when specific species are in bloom.
 Volunteers water the plants 2-3 times a week.

-If you are interested in gardening with us, please contact the Garden Manager, Norm Sanville, to see if there are any vacant plots available.
+If you are interested in gardening with us, please contact our Garden Manager, Norm Sanville, to see if there are any vacant plots available.

 Sullivan County Community Garden